Hainkinho/Linear-Hashing-Data-Structure/README.md

 This was a second semester university project.
-We have to choose a data strcuture.
-I choosed the linked list data structure, because I want to challenge myselve.
+We have to choose a data structure.
+I chose the linked list data structure, because I want to challenge myselve.
 In the beginning the project was really hard.
 My problem was, that I started coding although I did't understand the data structure very good.
 After I figured out how to draw it by hand, the development was very straight forward.

 # Terminal Commands